 New cookies policy - you'll only see this message once This website uses 'cookies' to give you the best, most relevant experience.
 Using this website means you're happy with this.
 You can find out more about the cookies used by clicking this link

-éclair is patisserie perfection.
-Service is effervescent, the wine list is thorough without being overwhelming, and prices are more consumer-friendly than before.
+rotisserie chicken with bread sauce.
+Service is effervescent, the wine list is thorough, and prices are more customer-friendly than before.